sitiporn/Reading-paper/possible_main/visualize_bert.md

       oi = sum_j(alpha_ij@ Vj)

+  * p(i|j) ~ probability of word i being word syntatic head of j
+     * combine both direction candidate head to dependents as well as dependents to head
+     * wk and uj using standard supervised learning on trainning set
+     * (vi ⊕vj ) concate glove embeddings of two vectors are fixed once learning so only W and U are learned

+     * produce sensitivity weight for particular head

  key question
 ---
     * how important of other token in sentence when predict next representation of current token

     * they used gradient of loss with respect to each attention weight
-         * from their experiment can be discussed that  oviously started at layers 5 changing attetion whether more or less wouldnt be affected loss or o/p of model as gradient is still low
+         * from their experiment can be discussed that  oviously started at layers 5 changing attetion whether more or less wouldnt be affected loss or o/p of model as gradient is still low  which answer to their assumption when atteion head no-op all token would be attend to [SEP]

     * raw of grammar the head can have multiple dependents or can modified by many dependents while one dependent can related to only one head
         * in example Head they dont follow direction convention of depency grammar